RafaelVC89/rafaelvc89.github.io/_pages/about.md

 Outside of work, I try to stay up to date with latest tech news and gadgets (happy to try them by myself) and as a family guy, I love spending time with my wife and sons, nothing like a good movie night with caramel pop-corn and spicy chips.

-Currently working on this page, soon I will upload some blogs, stay tuned!
+Currently working on this page, but feel free to check my projects, stay tuned!